fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 being pointed out a document but IT departments are often more concerned about the data channel.
-It is easy for the firewall to separately track the amount of RTP media and non media data for each flow.
-By looking at the first byte of the UDP message, if it is
-if it is 23 it is non media data while if it is in the range 20 to 63 (but not 23) it is audio or video data as defined in
+It is easy for the firewall to separately track the amount of RTP media and non media data for each WebRTC flow.
+By looking at the first byte of the UDP message, if it is 23 it is non media data while if it is in the range 127 to 192 it is audio or video data.
+More information about this can be found in
 {{I-D.ietf-avtcore-rfc5764-mux-fixes}}.
-Network management systems on the  firewall can track these two separately which helps identify unusual usage.
+Network management systems on the firewall can track these two separately which can help identify unusual usage.

 WebRTC Browsers
 ===============

-The WebRTC specification already requires browser to include the FINGERPRINT and for this to work correctly the specs would need to also require the use of the STUN ORIGIN attributes.
+This specification would require browsers to include the FINGERPRINT and ORIGIN attributes in STUN for this to work correctly.

-TODO - Check that WebRTC is required to send FINGERPRINT.
+Open Issue: Does add the ORIGIN reduce user privacy.
+Consider the following case, the user goes to https://facebook.com and initiated a call with another facebook user.
+The domain facebook.com will appear (unencrypted) in the STUN packets sent from the browser to the faceboks TURN server.
+Anyone along the network path could tell that the user is using facebook's TURN server.
+However, when the original TLS connection for the HTTP was made, the Server Name Indication (SNI) in the TLS of the HTTPS connection also revealed facebook.com and this was done for largely the same reasons, so the Firewall would be able to see which applications were using the network.

 Blocking Media Hiding in HTTP